 Pre-Vocational Training (Ages 10-14)

 It’s never too early to encourage your child to think about how his or her dreams and interests could translate into a career.
-Helen Keller Services for the Blind is here to help visually impaired young people to lay the groundwork for fulfilling careers through prevocational training.
+Helen Keller Services for the Blind is here to help low vision young people to lay the groundwork for fulfilling careers through prevocational training.

 During this five-day program, students learn about different career possibilities—and they learn about themselves.
 They’ll identify their particular skills, abilities and interests; find out how to communicate their value, needs and preferences to others; and discover ways to overcome vision-related challenges in the workplace.

-Working closely with our placement specialists--who have unique experience helping people with visual impairments to compete and succeed in the job market and on the job--students gain invaluable insights about what’s out there for them and what they can do to start preparing themselves to go after their dream jobs.
+Working closely with our placement specialists--who have unique experience helping people with low vision to compete and succeed in the job market and on the job--students gain invaluable insights about what’s out there for them and what they can do to start preparing themselves to go after their dream jobs.

 At HKSB, students have the opportunity to: